AudioBible/KJV/README.md

 You think I'm crazy?!
 Go pray for me!
 I will be praying for you too!
 I pray God doesn't slap you even harder with the Truth you refuse to seek!
 I'm not the crazy one!
 If you have a degree, then you've been successfully conditioned by Satan's system!

 Why the need for Government?
 Because God is the only one who is omnipotent!
 Satan can be only at one place at any time!
-Therefore Satan uses the Government, technology and by other means to be in multiple places at one time!
+Therefore Satan uses Government, Technology and other ways to be in multiple places at one time!
 Everything else is lies!

 Don't just believe me!
 Do the research!
 I created this site so it would be easier for you to get started doing the research you could do without this site!
 I have time to do research, maybe you don't, that's why this site is here!
 Please help spread awareness!